 If the muscles surrounding the hip joint are tight then gentle stretching exercises are recommended.
 Stretching should be performed regularly, on a daily basis and ideally up to 5 times a day for the maximum benefit.

 Stretches should be held for 20-30 seconds and should be repeated twice each time.
 Take the stretch to the point where a gentle pull in the muscle is felt and hold.
-Do not bounce or try and force the stretch as this could be counter productive or damage the musce.
+Do not bounce or try and force the stretch as this could be counterproductive or damage the muscle.
 If, during your 30 seconds, the stretch fades away, move a little further into it until you can feel the pull again.

 Outer hip stretch

 - Stand facing a wall, table or couch (as shown), with the leg to be stretched crossed behind the other.

 There are many ways to stretch the hamstrings.
 One simple method is in the sitting position.